Which engine code reader is best?

 Key Features to Look for in an Engine Code Reader

-When selecting an engine code reader, consider the following features to ensure it meets your needs:
+Before selecting an engine code reader, it's important to consider the following features:

-- Compatibility: Ensure the code reader is compatible with your vehicle’s make, model, and year.
-Most OBD2 scanners work with cars manufactured after 1996.
+- Compatibility: Ensure the code reader is compatible with your vehicle's make, model, and year.
+Some readers are designed for specific brands, while others work across a wide range of vehicles.

-Based on expert reviews and user feedback, here are some of the best engine code readers available in 2025:
+Based on our research and analysis, here are our top recommendations for the best engine code readers:

 What is the difference between a code scanner and a code reader?